SEAL Program

 STUDENTS WHO WOULD SUIT THE SEAL PROGRAM

-The SEAL program is designed to provide challenging curriculum to students who are achieving results above the expected level across a range of subject areas.
+The SEAL program is designed to provide a challenging curriculum to students who are achieving results above the expected level across a range of subject areas.
+To participate successfully in this program, students must also be those who:

 We also take into consideration:

-Seal Information Evening – Monday 8 August 6:30pm Chaffey SC Theatre
+SEAL Information Evening – Monday 28 August 2023 6:30pm Chaffey SC Theatre